ptsteadman/semver-for-natural-language/README.md

 Given a version number MAJOR.MINOR.PATCH, increment the:

-1. MAJOR version when you make changes or additions that affect the meaning of the abstract summary of the text,
+1. MAJOR version when you make changes that affect the meaning of the abstract summary of the text,
-1. MINOR version when you make changes or additions that affect the meaning of part of the text, but do not affect the abstract summary, and
+1. MINOR version when you make changes that affect the meaning of part of the text, but do not affect the abstract summary, and
-1. PATCH version when you make changes, additions, or corrections than do not affect the meaning of text.
+1. PATCH version when you make changes that do not have a significant effect on the meaning of the text.

 Additional labels for pre-release and metadata are available as extensions to the MAJOR.MINOR.PATCH format.